Refunds and Selling or Transferring Tags

 Participants wishing to leave their vehicles in the starting or the ending town for the week will be provided with the cost and location of a parking area in the Participant Guide for registered riders and also on the RAGBRAI Web site link for the towns.
 Liability for damage and/or stolen goods is the responsibility of the vehicle owner.
 Long-term parking service will be denied for individuals not registered for RAGBRAI.
 You do not need to purchase a RAGBRAI vehicle pass for this service, but you must be a registered rider.

 If you are a week-long rider, you will find a rider wristband, a bike band, a bike (license) plate, baggage tag and a patch certificate.
 If you are a non-rider, you will receive a non-rider wristband.
 If you have requested and been selected to receive a vehicle pass, one is included.
+Daily riders will receive a different colored wristband for each day selected, an unnumbered bike band, an unnumbered license plate and unnumbered luggage tag.

 Each of the items are labeled to help you figure out whether you are looking at a bike band or a wristband.
 Each of these identification pieces and the redeemable patch certificate, are imprinted with the unique identification number.
 Before attaching your wristband, bike plate or bike band, make sure the number corresponds to the numbers on your baggage tag and patch certificate.
 You will find a printout in your packet that details which number is assigned to which individual in your group.